“I wish to visit the New Holland tractor factory”

 Acute lymphoblastic leukaemia

-James lives on a small farm with his family in Northern Ireland.
-He is mad about tractors.
-James loved being out and about on the farm, but was diagnosed with acute lymphoblastic leukaemia when he was 15.
+James and his family live on a small farm in Northern Ireland, which is how James came to be mad about tractors!
+He loves getting out and about on the land, but this became difficult after he was diagnosed with acute lymphoblastic leukaemia when he was 15.

-This hasn’t dampened his dreams of getting back out to help on the farm and so when James turned to Make-A-Wish UK, there was only one wish for him – to visit the birthplace of his favourite tractor manufacturer, New Holland.
+Treatment disrupted the blood flow to his bones, so he uses crutches to get around and protect his hip joints.
+But this hasn’t quashed his dreams of getting back out to help on the farm.
+So when James turned to Make-A-Wish UK, there was only one wish for him – to visit the birthplace of his favourite tractor manufacturer, New Holland!

-Thanks to a grant awarded to Make-A-Wish UK by Cash For Kids NI, James’ wish came true in March 2018, and he, his brother and Mum travelled to Basildon, Essex, where James came face-to-face with tractors that towered over him.
+Thanks to a grant awarded to Make-A-Wish UK by Cash For Kids NI, James’ wish came true in March 2018, when he, his brother and their mum travelled to Basildon, Essex, so James could examine the tractors that towered over him!

 On the day of his wish, James’ family were chauffeured from their hotel in a Range Rover.
 Mum, Kate, says they felt like VIPs!
 She continued, “It was just brilliant – everyone we met was lovely, they couldn’t have done more for us.”